For a printable version of the handbook, please click here.

-Evaluation of the Thesis: Each thesis is evaluated by the advisor and two additional readers, one chosen from within the CSS and one from outside.
+Evaluation of the Senior Thesis: Each thesis is evaluated by the advisor and two additional readers, one chosen from within the CSS and one from outside.
 A CSS Tutors’ meeting appoints the readers after consultation with the thesis advisor.

 The thesis advisor and readers write critiques of the thesis and make recommendations of High Honors, Honors, or No Honors.
 Normally an award of Honors corresponds to a grade of B+ or A-, and High Honors corresponds to a grade of A. An additional reader is sometimes called in to resolve differences.
 The CSS tutors then meet and confirm the results.
 Each thesis writer receives written notification of the results, along with a copy of the written critiques.

-Senior Project: Students who do not undertake an Honors thesis must design a senior project with a coherent theme, approved by one of the Co-Chairs.
+Senior Project: Students who do not undertake a Senior thesis must design a senior project with a coherent theme, approved by one of the Co-Chairs.
 Such a project may be completed by enrollment in coursework (usually an advanced seminar in a social science discipline or related field) or through independent study guided by an individual tutorial (CSS 401 or 402) offered by a CSS tutor or other faculty member.
 Students who opt to complete a senior project are responsible for making arrangements with an instructor to complete their senior project within a course or finding a senior essay tutor.
 Either way, the senior project should culminate in a substantial piece of critical writing which brings out the scope and coherence of the project.
 Senior projects may be completed in the fall or spring of senior year depending on the course to be taken or availability of the essay tutor.
-The project is due either in mid December or early May, respectively.
+The project is due either in mid-December or early May, respectively.
 A student who opts to complete a senior project is not eligible to receive a degree with Honors.
-A senior project normally earns one credit, with a grade awarded by the tutor or course instructor.
+A senior project normally earns one credit, with a grade awarded wholly by the tutor or course instructor.

 Evaluation: As in junior year, CSS courses (including thesis and individual tutorials) are graded on the usual scale of A to F. Seniors may take other courses graded or not, if the instructor offers a choice, and the results will be recorded on the transcript accordingly by the Registrar's Office.
 For the senior thesis tutorials, thesis advisors can give a provisional grade of X in the fall, as a placeholder until the thesis is completed.
 The X grade will then be revised to a letter grade in the spring by the thesis advisor.
 Note that the honors designation of the thesis and the grades received in thesis tutorials have no automatic relationship; honors is determined by the reading committee, while your tutorial grades are determined solely by your thesis advisor.
 Senior projects completed through individual essay tutorial or through coursework will be evaluated for letter grade credit by the relevant tutor or instructor.
 A copy of the senior project must also be submitted to the CSS co-chairs by the deadline given in the Senior Year Program to determine fulfillment of the senior research requirement.